Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

 She then began ministering to the sick and prisoners in Huancana, Peru, a work that would continue through 1974.
 During that same time she would serve as Secretary/Treasurer of the Conference of Religious in the Puno Diocese.

-Sister Bernie then became involved in pastoral work in Lima, while also serving as administrator of her congregation’s regional house, also in Lima from 1983-1991.
+She returned to Peru in 1977 where she served at a House of Prayer Ministry in Juli from 1977-1982, then worked with mothers clubs in Lima, and in family catechetics in Villa El Salvador, in 1983.
+Sister Bernadette then became involved in pastoral work in Lima, while also serving as administrator of her congregation’s regional house, also in Lima from 1983-1991.

 In 1991, she was assigned to El Salvador.
 At first, she did pastoral work, a ministry that consumed her until 1993.
 While doing pastoral ministry, Sister Bernadette had begun to also visit AIDS patients in Rosales, the city hospital in San Salvador.
 In May 1993, several Maryknoll Sisters felt called to address the problem of AIDS.
 Sister Mary Annel, an MD, Sister Lorraine Beinkaffner, a pastoral worker, and Sister Bernadette decided to form a team, and began looking into what they could best do to address the problem of AIDS in a positive manner and in relation to the work of the church.

 They chose El Salvador for AIDS prevention work because AIDS was just beginning there and effective prevention could greatly diminish the extent of any later epidemic; the prevailing “macho” culture with multiple sex partners would be fertile ground for the rapid spread of the disease; and there was very little work being done in AIDS prevention there or with people already living with HIV/AIDS and their families in El Salvador.